 5 – Friday the 13th Part III

-Now we’re getting into the Friday films that I genuinely like, not just ironically.
-Following directly from the events of Part II, this sequel shows some franchise strains but largely maintains the aesthetics and tone from the original film.
+Now we’re getting into the Friday films that I genuinely like, and not just ironically.
+Following directly from the events of Part II, this sequel shows some franchise strains but largely maintains the series’ aesthetics and tone.
 Director Steven Miner is still trying to scare audiences and largely succeeds.
 While Dana Kimmell’s ‘Chris’ is one of the weaker final girls in the franchise, the film’s third act still delivers some genuinely creepy moments.
 The 3D feels very dated and leads to some admittedly strained, gimmicky scenes.
 In addition, the opening disco theme is cringeworthy, but this is also the sequel that finally gave audiences the goalie mask.
 Part III also gave us what I affectionately refer to as ‘The Rick’ – the male protagonist introduced as a potential threat to the killer who ultimately dies without doing anything useful.

 4 – Friday the 13th Part VI: Jason Lives